Skip links

 3. Maintenance and Cleaning

-• Frequent Cleaning Requirements: Equipment designed to meet EHEDG and 3A standards often requires more frequent cleaning to maintain compliance, which can lead to increased downtime and labor costs.
+• Frequent Cleaning Requirements: Equipment designed to meet EHEDG and Sanitary standard often requires more frequent cleaning to maintain compliance, which can lead to increased downtime and labor costs.

 • Specialized Training: Staff must be trained to understand and implement specific cleaning procedures that comply with these standards, requiring additional training and resources.